-The current market procedure provides for determination of a forecast of inflation by reference to inflation forecasts of the Reserve Bank of Australia, the Western Australian Department of Treasury and Finance and financial market participants.
+The current Market Procedure provides for determination of a forecast of inflation by reference to inflation forecasts of the Reserve Bank of Australia, the Western Australian Department of Treasury and Finance and financial market participants.
 A real risk-free rate is not directly applied in determination of the real WACC, but may be derived for illustration purposes by adjusting the nominal risk free rate for inflation using the Fisher equation.

-The use of this approach to determine the inflation rate and the real risk free rate developed in regulatory practice at around the time of the 2007 Review in response to concerns by regulators over a decline in issues of inflation-indexed bonds and the possibility of a downward bias in observed yields on these bonds.
+The use of this approach to determine the inflation rate and the real risk free rate developed in regulatory practice at around the time of the 2007 Review in response to concerns by regulators over a decline in issue of inflation-indexed bonds and the possibility of a downward bias in observed yields on these bonds as a result of their limited supply.

 In PwC's view, there has been no change to this situation.
 There has also not been any change to regulatory practice.
-PwC therefore recommends that the IMO maintains the current approach in estimating the real risk-free rate.
+PwC therefore recommends that the IMO maintains the current general approach to estimating the real risk-free rate and inflation rate.

-Regulators generally estimate future inflation rates by reference to Reserve Bank of Australia forecasts.
-For example, in the recent decision on the Victorian electricity distribution network service providers (DNSPs), the AER derived a 10 year inflation forecast of 2.57 percent based on the Reserve Bank of Australia's August 2010 Statement on Monetary Policy, which set out a medium term forecast of inflation of 2.75 per cent to December 2011 and 3.00 per cent to December 2012, and a longer term forecast of inflation at 2.5 per cent.
+Regulators generally estimate future inflation rates by reference to Reserve Bank of Australia forecasts for the short to medium term, and the mid-point of the Reserve Bank's target range for inflation in the longer term.
+For example, in the recent decision on the Victorian electricity distribution network service providers (DNSPs), the AER derived a 10 year inflation forecast of 2.57 per cent based on a medium term forecast of inflation of 2.75 per cent to December 2011 and 3.00 per cent to December 2012, based on forecasts presented in the Reserve Bank of Australia's August 2010 Statement on Monetary Policy, and a longer term forecast of inflation at 2.5 per cent, being the mid-point of the Reserve Bank's target range for inflation.

-PwC recommends that IMO:
+PwC recommends that the IMO:

-- continue to estimate the annual nominal risk free rate by taking a 20 business day average of annualised yields of ten year term to maturity Government bonds (which was 5.48 percent for the 20 business days to 30 November, 2010); and - estimate an inflation forecast by reference to other published inflation forecasts.
+- continue to estimate the annual nominal risk free rate by taking a 20 business day average of annualised yields of ten year term to maturity Government bonds (which was 5.62 per cent for the 20 business days to 31 January 2011); and - estimate an inflation forecast by reference to other published inflation forecasts.

-In regard to the sources of information used to estimate an inflation forecast, PwC recommended that the IMO have primary regard to the medium term inflation forecast of the Reserve Bank of Australia and a longer term inflation forecast at the mid-point of the Bank's target range for inflation.
+In deriving an inflation forecast, PwC recommends that the IMO have primary regard to the medium term inflation forecast of the Reserve Bank of Australia and a longer term inflation forecast at the mid-point of the Bank's target range for inflation.
 This is consistent with the practice of most regulators throughout Australia.
-As the Reserve Bank of Australia has regard to a range of factors and information sources in deriving its medium-term forecast, PwC considers than provision in the market procedure for the IMO to also have regard to a range of information sources does not add to the rigour of deriving a forecast.
+As the Reserve Bank of Australia has regard to a range of factors and information sources in deriving its medium-term forecast, PwC considers that provision in the market procedure for the IMO to also have regard to other information sources does not add to the rigour of deriving a forecast.

-In its latest Statement on Monetary Policy (November 2011), the Reserve Bank of Australia makes medium term forecasts of inflation of 2.75 per cent to December 2011, 3.00 per cent to Dec 2012, and 3.00 per cent to June 2013.
-Taking the Banks June 2013 forecast as a forecast for the whole of 2013, the 10-year inflation forecast is derived as a geometric average of forecast annual rates as shown in Table 4.1.
+In its latest Statement on Monetary Policy (February 2011), the Reserve Bank makes medium term forecasts of inflation of 3.00 per cent to December 2011, 3.00 per cent to December 2012, and 3.00 per cent to June 2013.
+Taking the Reserve Bank's June 2013 forecast as a forecast for the whole of 2013, the 10-year inflation forecast is derived as a geometric average of forecast annual rates as shown in Table 4.1.

-Table 4.1 Calculation of forecast inflation (percent)
+Table 4.1 Calculation of forecast inflation (per cent)

-Dec 2012 Geom.
+Geom.
 Ave.
-2.75 3.00 3.00 2.50 2.50 2.50 2.50 2.50 2.50 2.50 2.62
+3.00 3.00 3.00 2.50 2.50 2.50 2.50 2.50 2.50 2.50 2.64

-Source: RBA, (November, 2010) Statement on monetary policy, p.62
+Source: RBA, (February 2011) Statement on monetary policy, p.60